cms-ttH/ttH-13TeVMultiLeptons/README.md

 ## Installation

-See the [ttH twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TTbarHiggs) for instructions to set up your `CMSSW` area.
+See [here](https://github.com/cms-ttH/BEAN#boson-exploration-analysis-ntuple) for instructions to set up your `CMSSW` area.
 See the [DIL twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/NovaDilWorkflow) for more information about how to use some of these scripts.
 [PyYaml](http://pyyaml.org/wiki/PyYAML) is a pre-requisite.
 Install it locally after executing `cmsenv`: